Epsy Campbell Barr

-Epsy Alejandra Campbell Barr (born 4 July 1963) is a Costa Rican politician and economist who served as the Vice-president of Costa Rica from 8 May 2018 to 8 May 2022.
-She is the first woman of African descent to be vice president in Costa Rica and in Latin America.
+Epsy Alejandra Campbell Barr (born 4 July 1963) is a Costa Rican economist and politician who served as First Vice President of Costa Rica from 2018 to 2022.
+A member of the Citizens' Action Party, she was the first woman of African descent to hold the vice presidency in Costa Rica and in Latin America.

-One of the founders of the Citizens' Action Party (PAC), she ran for president in 2010 and 2014, and was a deputy for San José Province in the Legislative Assembly from 2002 to 2006 and 2014 to 2018.

-Campbell was appointed as the Minister of Foreign Affairs, a position she held from 8 May to 10 December 2018.
+One of the founders of the PAC, Campbell led the party from 2005 to 2009 and ran for its presidential nomination on two ocassions.
+She also served as a deputy in the Legislative Assembly from 2002 to 2006 and from 2014 to 2018.
+In 2018, she was elected First Vice President alongside Carlos Alvarado and later served as Minister of Foreign Affairs from 8 May to 10 December 2018.

-Campbell was the promoter of the International Day for People of African Descent, declared by the United Nations General Assembly.
-She promoted the creation of, and chaired, the United Nations Permanent Forum on People of African Descent during the 2022–2024 term, is the founder of the Global Coalition Against Systemic Racism and for Reparations, was elected in October 2024 as president of the Centre for Sport and Human Rights, replacing Mary Robinson, and is the executive president of the "Respect.
+Campbell has been involved in initiatives related to racial equality and human rights.
+She promoted the establishment of the International Day for People of African Descent, later declared by the United Nations General Assembly.
+She also promoted and chaired the United Nations Permanent Forum on People of African Descent during the 2022-2024 term.
+She is the founder of the Global Coalition Against Systemic Racism and for Reparations, was elected president of the Centre for Sport and Human Rights in October 2024, succeeding Mary Robinson, and serves as executive president of the "Respect.
 No to Racism" campaign.